 21 October [10:00–11:00].
 Location to be determined.
 Presentation: Key points for applying for the call for proposals.
 Webinar broadcast live from a heritage site.
 Open to the public in person.

-CALL FOR APPLICATIONS: Research stays and projects 2025
+CALL FOR APPLICATIONS: Grants for Internship and projects 2025

-6th Call for Applications for Research Stays for Projects and Artist Residencies “Gonzalo M. Borrás Gualis”
+6th Call for Applications for Grants for Internship for Projects and Artist Residencies “Gonzalo M. Borrás Gualis”

 Territorio Mudéjar announces the SIXTH EDITION of Gonzalo M. Borrás Gualis research stays and projects aimed at directly supporting the work of researchers and project promoters who want to work on the development of villages through the responsible and sustainable use of cultural and natural heritage resources.